-I got the following error on a regular find
+I got the following error on a regular find command looking for files in the

 data directory of my Nextcloud instance: